opentensor/dashboards/README.md

 [![Discord Chat](https://img.shields.io/discord/308323056592486420.svg)](https://discord.gg/realbittensor)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ---
-Opentensor Dashboards.
+Opentensor Dashboards, made with streamlit.
 The goal of this repo is to provide a means to visually introspect and quickly analyze key components of the bittensor network, namely the blockchain and AI layers.
 Furthermore, the dashboard are designed to be useful to beginners and experts alike so that the entire community can benefit from and learn more about the dynamic and decentralized bittensor marketplace. for complete beginners, we refer you to the [bittensor repo](https://github.com/opentensor/bittensor) and [official docs](https://bittensor.com/documentation/intro/index).

 Repo contents:
 1. [openvalidators](#validators) dashboard